Schatten classes and traces on compact groups: Preliminaries

 \section{Preliminaries}

-In this section we recall some basic facts about the global quantization on compact Lie groups.
-Given a compact Lie group $G$, in this work we consider $\mu$ to be the normalised Haar measure of $G$.
+In this section we recall some basic facts about the global matrix quantization on a compact topological/Lie group $G$.
 Let $\widehat{G}$ denote the set of equivalence classes of continuous irreducible unitary representations of $G$.
 Since $G$ is compact, the set $\widehat{G}$ is discrete.
 For $[\xi]\in \widehat{G}$, by choosing a basis in the representation space of $\xi$, we can view $\xi$ as a matrix-valued function $\xi:G\rightarrow \ce^{d_{\xi}\times d_{\xi}}$, where $d_{\xi}$ is the dimension of the representation space of $\xi$.
 By the Peter-Weyl theorem the collection

 is the orthonormal basis of $L^2(G)$.
 If $f\in L^1(G)$ we define its global Fourier transform at $\xi$ by

 where $dx$ is the normalised Haar measure on $G$.
 Thus, if $\xi$ is a matrix representation, we have $\widehat{f}(\xi)\in\ce^{d_{\xi}\times d_{\xi}} $.
 The Fourier inversion formula is a consequence of the Peter-Weyl theorem, so that we have \beq f(x)=\sum\limits_{[\xi]\in \widehat{G}}d_{\xi} \Tr(\xi(x)\widehat{f}(\xi)). \eq Given a sequence of matrices $a(\xi)\in\mathbb C^{d_\xi\times d_\xi}$, we can define